Thomas Brown (American football coach)

-Thomas Brown (born May 15, 1986) is an American football coach and former running back who is the offensive coordinator for the Carolina Panthers of the National Football League (NFL).
-Brown previously served as the offensive coordinator and running backs coach at the University of Miami.
-He played college football at Georgia.
-Thereafter, he played professionally in the NFL for the Atlanta Falcons and the Cleveland Browns.
+Thomas Brown (born May 15, 1986) is an American professional football coach and former running back who currently serves as the passing game coordinator and tights ends coach for the New England Patriots of the National Football League (NFL).
+Brown played college football for the Georgia Bulldogs and played professionally in the NFL for the Atlanta Falcons and Cleveland Browns.
+He previously served as an assistant coach for several NFL and college football teams.

+Playing career

-College career
+College

-Brown was a freshman All-SEC selection after totaling 172 carries for 875 yards and eight touchdowns as well as 16 receptions for 150 yards, amassing 1,043 all-purpose yards.
+Brown was a freshman All-SEC selection in 2004 after totaling 172 carries for 875 yards and eight touchdowns as well as 16 receptions for 150 yards, amassing 1,043 all-purpose yards.
 He had 100-yard games against Vanderbilt Commodores, Arkansas Razorbacks, Kentucky Wildcats, and Wisconsin Badgers.
 In addition to his All-SEC selection, he was the recipient of the Offensive Newcomer of the Year Award and the team’s Victors Club Award.

 Brown continued to be productive in his second year, starting all 12 games and leading the Bulldogs with 736 yards and four touchdowns on 147 attempts.
 He added 67 yards on six receptions and returned two kickoffs for 19 yards.
 His season-high of 146 rushing yards on 20 carries against South Carolina.
 A 9-yard halfback touchdown pass to quarterback Joe Tereshinski, playing for the injured D.J.
 Shockley, came against the Florida Gators.
 Brown also ran for a career-long 52-yard touchdown against West Virginia in the 2006 Nokia Sugar Bowl.

-He started in five of seven games while registering 62 carries for 256 yards and one touchdown and also added seven catches for 71 yards.
+In 2006, Brown started in five of seven games while registering 62 carries for 256 yards and one touchdown and also added seven catches for 71 yards.
 He returned 15 kickoffs for 379 yards with a school record 99-yard kickoff return against Tennessee.
 He averaged 100.9 all-purpose yards per game after tallying 706 for the season.
 A torn ACL against Vanderbilt sidelined Brown for the rest of the season.

-Brown rushed for 779 yards on 148 attempts and 10 touchdowns in his senior season at Georgia despite sitting out for three games with a broken collarbone and splitting playing time with talented redshirt freshman Knowshon Moreno.
+Brown rushed for 779 yards on 148 attempts and 10 touchdowns in his senior season at Georgia in 2007 despite sitting out for three games with a broken collarbone and splitting playing time with talented redshirt freshman Knowshon Moreno.
 He also caught 10 passes for 84 yards and two scores.
 Returned 15 kickoffs for 333 yards (22.2 avg.) while amassing 1,196 all-purpose yards, an average of 119.6 yards per game.